-- 1. Develop an advertising campaign with all on-call departments in Yakima County to include television, radio, web sites and social media. - 2.
-Hold recruitment drives on weekends at Stations and local establishments. - 3.
-Determine the best way to advertise the need, how to advertise and where to advertise. - 4.
-Determine based on availability of recruit training the appropriate time to recruit. - 5.
-Provide information regarding what we do and how we do it. - 6.
+- 1. Utilize a focus group of younger Members to advise on social media advertising strategy. - 2.
+Develop an advertising campaign with all on-call departments in Yakima County to include television, radio, web sites and social media. - 3.
+Hold recruitment drives on weekends at Stations and local establishments. - 4.
+Determine the best way to advertise the need, how to advertise and where to advertise.

+- 5. Determine based on availability of recruit training the appropriate time to recruit. - 6.
+Provide information regarding what we do and how we do it. - 7.
 Use available media to recruit.
-Consider a media day where all media is invited to participate in live fire training. - 7.
-All recruitment advertising should be for "on call members", the term "volunteer" shall not be used. - 8.
+Consider a media day where all media is invited to participate in live fire training. - 8.
 Advertise the ability to get in the door for a full-time career.